addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Events

-We've seen how actions on Models and Collections can trigger events and how functions can be bound to these events and those raised by the DOM.
-Events are the standard way of dealing with user interface actions.
+Events are a basic inversion of control, where instead of having a function call another function by name, the second function registers interest in being called whenever the first "event" occurs.

+The part of your application that has to know how to call the other part of your app has been inverted.
+This is the core thing that makes it possible for your business logic to not have to know about how your user interface works and is the most powerful thing about the Backbone Events system.

 Mastering events is one of the quickest ways to become more productive with Backbone, so let's take a closer look at Backbone's event model.

 `Backbone.Events` is mixed into the other Backbone "classes", including: